Asbestos fibers are invisible and indestructible. See for yourself!

 1858 Johns-Manville was founded.

-1860s Use of asbestos in industry and construction expands dramatically.
+1860s Use of asbestos in industry and construction expands dramatically, exposing large numbers of workers to asbestos dust.

 1906 Dr. Montague Murray reported the first case of asbestosis.